B2B Social Media Strategies for Marketers

 What is the 95-5 rule in B2B marketing?

 The 95-5 rule states that only 5% of B2B buyers are actively in-market at any time.
 The remaining 95% will buy in the future.
-B2B social media should focus on building mental availability—ensuring your brand is remembered when buyers do enter the market—rather than obsessing over immediate conversion.
+B2B social media should focus on building mental availability—ensuring your brand is remembered when buyers enter the market—rather than obsessing over immediate conversion.

 How has LinkedIn's algorithm changed in 2025-2026?